-There are several drug treatmenst that can be successful in treating PE.
+There are several drug treatmenst that can be successful in treating premature ejaculation.

 There have been reports in the urology literature of successful treatment of PE through the use of low dose antidepressants including Anafranil, Nuzak and Zoloft.
 One of the known side effects of these medications when used for depression is significantly delayed ejaculation.
 In the studies, extremely low doses of the antidepressant medication have prolonged ejaculation by at least 5 – 10 minutes.
 The medication is given approximately four hours before intercourse and will result in a significant delay of ejaculation.